Wout Droste

-Wout Droste (born 20 May 1989) is a Dutch professional footballer who played as a right back.
+Wout Droste (born 20 May 1989) is a Dutch retired footballer who played as a right back.

 Club career

 Droste formerly played for hometown amateur club Quick '20 and the FC Twente/Heracles academy.
 He signed senior terms with Go Ahead Eagles in 2008 and moved to SC Cambuur after three seasons.
 He joined Heracles in summer 2015.
+Droste quit football in 2022 after a season in Iceland due to physical issues.